yousefvand/secret-service/README.md

 By using **secret service**, you don't need to use `KeePassXC` _secretservice_ for storing and retrieving you applications credentials anymore, or login every time to `Skype`, `vscode sync`, `Remmina`...

+## Installation

+- Archlinux: There is an [AUR package](TODO) named `secret-service`.
+- Debian: _TODO_ deb package
+- RedHat: _TODO_ rpm package

-## Install
+## Manual Installation

-There is a `manage.sh` shellscript that do the job of install/uninstall but here are the details:
+There is a `scripts/manage.sh` shellscript that do the job of install/uninstall but here are the details:

 You need to copy the binary (`secretserviced`, build the project or download it from [releases](https://github.com/yousefvand/secret-service/releases) page) some where usually `/usr/bin` but if you don't have the permission, `~/.local/bin` is OK too.
 To build the binary from source code: